Africa Thesis Award

 Applications that are not complete will not be processed.

-The following experts are on the jury of the 2016 Africa Thesis Award:
+The following experts were on the jury of the 2016 Africa Thesis Award:

 - Dr Nicky Pouw (University of Amsterdam) (chair)